One of the great thing about Grand Rapids is the city’s close proximity to wildlife, nature, and beautiful outdoor scenes.

 To ensure the ice is completely frozen and safe for cross-country skiing, bring a spud bar (a long metal bar with a pointed end), to test the depth of the frozen ice.

-Make sure there are at least three-to-four inches of frozen ice on any body of water to ensure the sturdiness of the ice and overall safety.
+Make sure there are at least four inches of frozen ice on any body of water to ensure the sturdiness of the ice and overall safety.
 If you're unsure for any reason, don't go out on the ice.

 Pickerel Lake, which is part of Fred Meijer Nature Preserve, is one of several Grand Rapids-area places to cross-country ski.

-Photo by Experience Grand Rapids
+Photo by Paul Jendrasiak for Experience GR.

 On land: